 #49 Visit Montezuma National Wildlife Refuge

-Between Rochester and Syracuse lies Montezuma National Wildlife Refuge, a 10,000 acre wildlife preserve operated by the United States Fish and Wildlife Service.
-Watch for resting, feeding, and nesting waterfowl and other migratory birds, plus bald eagles, snow geese and white-tailed deer.
-You can camp and hunt on this property under special regulations and with certain permits.
+Between Rochester and Syracuse lies Montezuma National Wildlife Refuge, a 10,000-acre wildlife preserve operated by the United States Fish and Wildlife Service.
+Watch for resting, feeding, and nesting waterfowl and other migratory birds, plus bald eagles, snow geese, and white-tailed deer.
+You can camp and hunt on this property under special regulations and with specific permits.

 #50 See a Gorgeous Waterfall in the Middle of Town

-The roaring waters of the 96 feet-tall High Falls over the Genesee River in Rochester is not something you typically see in the midst of a major city.
+The roaring waters of the 96 feet-tall High Falls over the Genesee River in Rochester is not something you typically see amid a major city.
 It is stunning!
 The natural waterfalls of New York’s third most populated city also offers a visitor center and living history museum.
 It is located in the historic Brown’s Race neighborhood, where mills and factories once stood.
 Stroll across the attractive Pont de Rennes Bridge for spectacular views of the falls.

-With a two week road trip behind us, Howard and I got a good dose of the beauty and attractions in this amazing part of the country.
-I didn’t expect to learn so much about history and see such great scenery, but we were truly blown away.
+With a two-week road trip behind us, Howard and I got a good dose of the beauty and attractions in this amazing part of the country.
+I didn’t expect to learn so much about history and see such magnificent scenery, but we were truly blown away.
 There are literally hundreds of things to do in upstate New York!